 That means you will have to pay for the additional cost of replacement over the level of the policy should you suffer loss or damage.

 Some contracts have averaging provisions that reduce the sum paid out by a certain percentage when the sum insured is less than the value of the insured object.

 For instance, if you insure your contents for 25 per cent less that their true value and lodge a $30,000 claim, the insurer may reduce your claim by $7500.
-For more on averaging click here.
+This is called averaging.